Boh Runga

-Boh Runga (born 14 March 1970) is a New Zealand recording artist and was the lead singer and guitarist in New Zealand rock band Stellar.
-Boh is the older sister of Bic Runga and Pearl Runga who are also musicians.
+Boh Runga (born 14 March 1970) is a New Zealand singer, songwriter and guitarist.
+She is known as the lead vocalist of Stellar, a New Zealand band pop rock band formed in 1994.

-Early life
+Early and personal life

 Runga was born on 14 March 1970 and grew up in Christchurch, New Zealand.
 She is the daughter of Joseph Te Okoro Runga, a Maori ex-serviceman, and Sophia Tang, a Chinese singer who abandoned her own music career in Malaysia to join Joseph in his home country.
 Joseph was a self-taught pianist and died in 2005 from a heart attack.
 Runga is of Ngāti Kahungunu descent.
+Runga is the older sister of Bic Runga and Pearl Runga who are also musicians.

 Runga left Christchurch for Auckland to form Stellar in the late 1990s.
 After signing with Sony Music, Stellar released their 1999 debut album Mix and quickly became Sony's biggest selling New Zealand band as the album went multi-platinum.
 Stellar also secured eight Tui Awards for Mix and its 2001 follow up Magic Line.